 This difference emphasizes spatial thinking, or 3D thinking, causing challenges with memorizing facts.
 The dyslexic brain interprets letters and numbers as three-dimensional models, making reading and writing difficult.
 Despite these challenges, dyslexic individuals often excel at creative thinking, problem-solving, and communication, reflecting a unique way of experiencing life.

-I work at the intersection of psychology, animal behaviour, and relationship, exploring the meaning of our experiences.
+My dyslexia allows me to work at the intersection of interspecies relationships, exploring the meaning of our experiences.

 For over forty years, I have taught, trained, and written about how humans and animals learn.
-My approach is grounded in behavioural science, social cognitive learning theory, and an understanding of how attachment and environment shape behaviour across species.
+My approach is grounded in behavioural science, social cognitive learning theory, and an understanding of how attachment and environment shapes behaviour and relationships across species.

 Several years ago, I came close to dying.
-The experience did not provide answers in the way people often expect, but it clarified what could no longer be ignored.
-When I returned, I was held by a small circle of friends.
-That closeness reshaped my understanding of resilience, survival, and the human–animal bond.
-It made one truth unmistakable: connection is not optional.
-It is foundational.
+The experience provided clarification about what could no longer be ignored: unity is the meaning of life.
+When I returned to consciousness, a small circle of friends united.
+That closeness reshaped my understanding of resilience, survival, and relationships.
+It made one truth unmistakable: connection is not optional; it is foundational.

-I grew up close to land and animals, later studied human behaviour and family systems, and eventually found myself returning, again and again, to the same question: What allows a relationship to endure life's challenges?
+I grew up close to land and animals, later studied animal behaviour, human psychology, and family systems, and eventually found myself returning, again and again, to the same question: What allows a relationship to endure life's challenges?
 Whether between people, between species, or within ourselves.

 This webiste is a place where I try to anser those questions.

-Here, I write about people, animals, learning, friendship, resilience, spirituality, and the quiet intelligence that emerges when we stop trying to dominate what we do not fully understand.
+Here, I write about people, animals, learning, friendship, resilience, spirituality, and the quiet intelligence that emerges when we stop trying to control what we do not fully understand.
 Some pieces are grounded in science, others in lived experience.
-All of them are written with the belief that connection is not a technique: friendship is a responsibility.
+All of them are written with the belief that friendship is a responsibility.